grafana/plugin-tools/docusaurus/docs/migration-guides/angular-react/convert-value-and-range-maps.md

   })
 ```

-See [Value Mappings](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-value-mappings/) for the new components provided by this option.
+Refer to the [Configure value mappings](https://grafana.com/docs/grafana/latest/panels-visualizations/configure-value-mappings/) documentation for descriptions of the new components.

-## Conversion to new format
+## Convert mappings to new format

-A helper function is provided below to perform the conversion.
-It's important to clean up the old configuration so the migration does not repeat.
+Use the helper function shown below to update your plugin's configurations.

 ```ts
 import { PanelModel, convertOldAngularValueMappings, ValueMapping } from '@grafana/data';